abdes/asap_app_imgui/README.md

 ## Overview

-- cmake as the build system
+- cmake as the build system with or without presets
+- cross-platform portability on Linux, OS X and Windows
+- multiple compilers: clang, g++ and MSVC
 - modular structure with each module self-contained in a subdirectory within the project
 - build helpers in common/cmake to facilitate declaration of library, exe, test modules, for the end-to-end lifecycle including doc generation, test, packaging etc...
 - common facilities (common module) for platform specifics, assertions support, logging
-- unit testing with Catch2
+- unit testing with Google Test, and easy to add any other test framework
-- Optional Modules:
-  - backported C++17 filesystem implementation (will be portable across Linux, Mac and Windows)

-Any optional submodule that is not needed can be simply removed from the git submodules and from the master CMakeLists.txt (`add_subdirectory()`).
+- zero-touch valgrind, clang-tidy, clang-format, google sanitizers, etc.

+Development can be done locally or in a dev container with vscode.

 ## Getting the code